painellope/BRZ-2017/CAN_Decoding/README.md

 ```
 0x0d3: 00 06 C0 0F 00 00 42 00
 ```
-This messes with the endian in places.
+And in reference to what I explained above, this padding messes with a frames endian byte and bit count.
 When using playback, the speed indicator doesn't pull correctly using my XML because the speed value comes from a frame with less than 8 bytes.
 The padded zeroes mess with the bit counting because the extra zeroes have added 16 more bits to the equation.
 ___
 ### Usage
 In a terminal, cd to the file path of your RDCAN log and the "canplayback2.py" file